 The City of Columbus recognizes bioretention, permeable pavement, green roof, and rainwater harvesting as green infrastructure eligible for credit.
 Detailed instructions and the application can be found here.

 Each year, municipalities must spend a portion of their budget on repairing, maintaining, or constructing conventional, gray infrastructure designed for stormwater.
-These single purpose projects are meant to limit the amount of flooding in the local area.
-While this is a necessary cost for most communities, green infrastructure is a more cost-effective approach that also helps maintain the local water quality.
+These projects are meant to limit the amount of flooding in the local area.
+While this is a necessary cost for most communities, green infrastructure can be more cost-effective approach that also helps maintain the local water quality.

 Overall, transitioning to green infrastructure offers municipalities an opportunity to create more sustainable, resilient, and livable communities while also addressing environmental challenges and saving costs in the long run.